 One example is clinical placements, which are common in pharmacy programs.
 As the name suggests, this involves completing several practical placement hours in a clinical setting.
 For most student pharmacists, this is usually a hospital or clinic.

 This placement is ideal for getting a general introduction to pharmacy work but is especially useful if you plan to work in clinical settings upon graduation.
-As trying to work out exactly which path to follow is one of the best career tips, pinning down the location you want to work in when qualified as a pharmacist is worthwhile.
+As trying to work out exactly which path to follow is one of the best career tips, it is worthwhile to pin down the location you want to work in when qualified as a pharmacist.

-Work in clinical placement is done in a structured way and carried out under the supervision of a qualified, licensed pharmacist.
-As well as building up direct pharmaceutical skills, clinical placements are also good for helping you develop excellent patient communication skills.
+Clinical placement work is structured and carried out under the supervision of a qualified, licensed pharmacist.
+In addition to building up direct pharmaceutical skills, clinical placements are also good for helping you develop excellent patient communication skills.

 Community practice